Rapid Charge EV

 I-95 cuts through the heart of Broward County, and many local cities connect to it through short drives or feeder roads.
 A good emergency mobile EV service is set up to help you whether you live or work in:

-Wherever you are in this list, Rapid Charge EV can coordinate an emergency mobile charge to get you safely off I-95 and back to your normal route.
-Save the numbers (954) 628-2393 and (954) 278-4454 in your phone under "EV roadside Rapid Charge EV."
+Wherever you are in this list, we can coordinate an emergency mobile charge to get you safely off I-95 and back to your normal route.
+Save the number (954) 278-4454 in your phone under "EV roadside."

 If you are stranded on I-95 with a dead EV battery in Broward or Miami-Dade, our Emergency Mobile EV Charging service can meet you where you are and get you moving again.